linkml/linkml/tests/output/docs/StructuredAlias.md

 ### Mixed in from common_metadata:

  * [description](description.md)  <sub>0..1</sub>
-     * Description: a description of the element's purpose and use
+     * Description: a textual description of the element's purpose and use
      * Range: [String](types/String.md)
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [alt_descriptions](alt_descriptions.md)  <sub>0..\*</sub>
+     * Description: A sourced alternative description for an element
      * Range: [AltDescription](AltDescription.md)
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [title](title.md)  <sub>0..1</sub>
-     * Description: the official title of the element
+     * Description: A concise human-readable display label for the element.
+The title should mirror the name, and should use ordinary textual punctuation.
      * Range: [String](types/String.md)
-     * in subsets: (owl,basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [deprecated](deprecated.md)  <sub>0..1</sub>
      * Description: Description of why and when this element will no longer be used
      * Range: [String](types/String.md)
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [todos](todos.md)  <sub>0..\*</sub>
-     * Description: Outstanding issue that needs resolution
+     * Description: Outstanding issues that needs resolution
      * Range: [String](types/String.md)
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [notes](notes.md)  <sub>0..\*</sub>
-     * Description: editorial notes about an element intended for internal consumption
+     * Description: editorial notes about an element intended primarily for internal consumption
      * Range: [String](types/String.md)
-     * in subsets: (owl,basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [comments](comments.md)  <sub>0..\*</sub>
-     * Description: notes and comments about an element intended for external consumption
+     * Description: notes and comments about an element intended primarily for external consumption
      * Range: [String](types/String.md)
-     * in subsets: (owl,basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [examples](examples.md)  <sub>0..\*</sub>
      * Description: example usages of an element
      * Range: [Example](Example.md)
-     * in subsets: (owl,basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [in_subset](in_subset.md)  <sub>0..\*</sub>
-     * Description: used to indicate membership of a term in a defined subset of terms used for a particular domain or application (e.g. the translator_minimal subset holding the minimal set of predicates used in a translator knowledge graph)
+     * Description: used to indicate membership of a term in a defined subset of terms used for a particular domain or application.
      * Range: [SubsetDefinition](SubsetDefinition.md)
-     * in subsets: (basic)
+     * in subsets: (BasicSubset)

 ### Mixed in from common_metadata:

  * [from_schema](from_schema.md)  <sub>0..1</sub>
      * Description: id of the schema that defined the element
      * Range: [Uri](types/Uri.md)
+     * in subsets: (SpecificationSubset)

 ### Mixed in from common_metadata: